opf/openproject/docs/release-notes/14-0-0/README.md

 Until now, there have been uncertainties with project-specific custom fields from time to time.
 This is why the tab 'project' has been removed from the custom fields admin settings pages.
 Instead, project custom fields are now edited within their own admin settings page.
 Also, the custom fields widget has been removed.

-As described in the section about project attributes, (enabled) project custom fields are now displayed in a sidebar on the project overview page.
+As described above, project custom fields are now called 'Project attributes' and can be shown in a sidebar on the project overview page on a per-project configuration.

 ### Enhanced Meetings module with new features

-OpenProject's (dynamic) Meetings have been updated with the following new features:
+OpenProject's [(Dynamic) Meetings](https://www.openproject.org/docs/user-guide/meetings/dynamic-meetings/) have been updated with the following new features:

 * Attachments of agenda items are now shown in the sidebar.
 You can also add them directly to the meeting there.
 * When copying a meeting, you can now check a box to choose whether you want to include attachments.